Heidi: Basis for Heidi

+In April 2010, a Swiss scholar named Peter Otto Büttner, uncovered a book written in 1830 by German author Hermann Adam von Kamp entitled Adelaide: The Girl from the Alps (German: Adelaide, das Mädchen vom Alpengebirge).
+The two stories share many similarities in plotline and imagery.
+Spyri's biographer Regine Schindler said it was entirely possible that Spyri may have been familiar with the story, as she grew up in a literate household with many books.

 Adaptations

 Film and television

 About 25 film or television productions of the original story have been made.
 The Heidi films were popular far and wide, becoming a huge hit, and the Japanese animated series became iconic in several countries around the world.
-The only incarnation of the Japanese-produced animated TV series to reach the English language was a dubbed feature-length compilation movie using the most pivotal episodes of the television series, released on video in the United States in 1985.
-Although the original book describes Heidi as having dark, curly hair, she is usually portrayed as blonde.
+The only incarnation of the Japanese-produced animated TV series to reach the English language was a dubbed feature-length compilation film using the most pivotal episodes of the television series, released on video in the United States in 1985.